How Can You Improve Your Running Speed?

 Calf raises: Stand with the balls of the feet at the end of a step, then slowly raise your heels up so that your heels are elevated as high as possible.
 Slowly return to the starting position.

-Hops: Jump in place with the same form as you would have jumping rope.
+Hops: In this running exercise to increase speed, jump in place with the same form as you would have done using a jumping rope.

-Towel crunches: From a seated position, place a towel under your feet, and curl your toes under your feet.
+Towel crunches: From a seated position, place a towel under your feet, and curl your toes under your feet while doing this endurance training exercise.

 Single leg stands: Stand on one leg in your bare feet.
 This will require your foot arch to tighten to maintain stability.
-Aim to do 20 to 30 seconds per foot.
+Aim to do this sprint workout for speed for 20 to 30 seconds per foot.

 Training at various intensities is the correct way to not just improve your running speed, but also to get fitter.
-However, once a runner has run enough so as to be considered to be in good cardiovascular fitness — typically six to 12 weeks — there are two intensity workouts that give the most bang for the buck.
+However, once a runner has run enough so as to be considered to be in good cardiovascular fitness — typically six to 12 weeks — there are two intensity exercises to improve running speed that give the most bang for the buck.

-From a physiological standpoint, the purpose of tempo workouts is to raise one’s LT, so an athlete can run for longer periods at a high-intensity level.
+From a physiological standpoint, the purpose of this running speed workout is to raise one’s LT, so an athlete can run for longer periods at a high-intensity level.
 These workouts are typically done twice a week.

 Both VO2 Max and LT are interrelated and pertain to running performance.
 VO2 Max is the absolute highest intensity that an athlete can perform at from an aerobic standpoint.
 LT represents the percent of one’s VO2 Max, which they can perform for sustained periods of time.
 As you can see, in order to run faster, both need to be increased.